Darrell Zhang’s family friend, who was an 80-year-old man with dementia, went missing and was found dead in the vicinity three days later.

 First off, Darrell sees the market being saturated as a good sign.
 “This actually shows a need for neighbours to be connected.
 I would be afraid if there isn’t a market need for a product that we are building here”, he reasons.

-The main problem that other companies pose is that their current mediums of connecting with neighbours can infringe privacy, verifications and promote spam.
+The main problem that other companies pose is that their current mediums of connecting with neighbours can infringe on privacy, and verifications and promote spam.
 They are just “not optimised for organising community group buys, or the posting, buying, selling of second-hand items”.

-To Darrell, the main feature that sets NextBlock apart from its competitors is its reliability and credibility.
+To Darrell, the main feature that set NextBlock apart from its competitors is its reliability and credibility.
 Social platforms like Facebook, WhatsApp and Telegram have low-entry barriers, where users are able to interact with each other after simply keying in their emails or usernames.

 “In my opinion, a loosely verified social network is one of the key reasons for the abundance of scams and frauds happening in the digital space at the moment”, he adds.

-Unlike these models, NextBlock requires every single user on the app to go through a round of authentication to verify that they are real residents of an estate, before they are allowed to interact with others in the community.
+Unlike these models, NextBlock requires every single user on the app to go through a round of authentication to verify that they are real residents of an estate before they are allowed to interact with others in the community.

 "This creates a safer community for everyone with a higher level of trust and credibility in the content – may it be a post that someone shared or an item that someone is putting up for sale in the marketplace.
 We have this strong assumption right from the start that real users bring real information and content, and with it, a more secure community that everyone can rely on." – Darrell Zhang, co-founder of NextBlock